Locomobile Steam Car

 About this vehicle

-The part-restored car made its debut at the Bedfordshire Steam Fair held at Shuttleworth House in 2011, but by 2019 the boiler was no longer serviceable and it was decided to undertake a full restoration of the complete vehicle, due for completion in 2023.
+The part-restored car made its debut at the Bedfordshire Steam Fare in 2011, but by 2019 the boiler was no longer serviceable, and it was decided that a full restoration of the vehicle as needed.
+This is due for completion in 2026.

-Like other early Locomobiles, the car in the Collection follows the original Stanley design, with a vertical boiler fired by heavy oil, and a horizontal twin-cylinder, side-valve, engine driving the rear wheels by chain.
+Like other early Locomobiles, this follows the original Stanley design, with a vertical boiler fired by heavy oil, and a horizontal twin-cylinder, side-valve, engine driving the rear wheels by chain.
 There is no clutch or gearbox.

 Specification